Wellness and Beauty Retreats

 There’s a reason this indoor/outdoor spa set on the property of a circa-1913 hotel in the mountains of Asheville is consistently ranked among the country’s best spas.
 A true bastion of wellness, the 43,000-square-foot subterranean escape (the spa was built underground, with skylights to bring sunlight streaming in) takes you on a walk through rock archways and past waterfalls to soak in one of 10 chlorine-free mineral pools or breathe eucalyptus-infused steam in a special inhalation room.

 Let the aromas clear your lungs and the minerals soften your skin and ease joint and muscle pain as you move from pool to pool.
-Day passes are available for non-hotel guests, with discounts for twilight sessions several days during the week.
+Day passes are available for non-hotel guests, although spots fill up quickly.
 Stone and hot towel massages in an outdoor pagoda with Blue Ridge Mountain views are worth the splurge.
 Can't you just feel the good health vibes and inner glow already?